Crusade of 1129: Banyas

 Fulk sailed in early or mid-April and arrived in the Kingdom of Jerusalem in late May 1129.
 He seems to have delayed his departure for about a year in order to allow Hugh of Payns time to recruit an army, since it was safest and most efficient for the entire European army to travel together.
 His marriage to Melisende took place in Jerusalem before the campaign against Damascus, which did not set out until October.

-Winter campaigns were unusual and the Damascus campaign is often seen as delayed by unknown factors.
+Winter campaigns were unusual, and the Damascus campaign is often seen as delayed by unknown factors.
 Hugh did not arrive in the Kingdom of Jerusalem until several months after the Council of Troyes, which Christopher Tyerman cites as a possible cause of the delay.
 On the other hand, the campaign is sometimes seen as hastened rather than delayed.
-This depends on the claim by Ibn al-Athīr that Baldwin II had negotiated an agreement with conspirators within Damascus to hand the city over to him.
-On a specified Friday, the vizier of Damascus, Abū ʿAlī Ṭāhir ibn Saʿd al-Mazdaqānī, was to lock the people in the mosque and open the gates to the crusaders.
-In return, the vizier would be given the city of Tyre, which had only recently been conquered for the Kingdom of Jerusalem by the Crusade of 1122–1124.
+This depends on the claim by Ibn al-Athīr that Baldwin had negotiated an agreement with conspirators within Damascus to hand the city over to him.
+On a specified Friday, the vizier of Damascus, Abū ʿAlī Ṭāhir ibn Saʿd al-Mazdaqānī, was to lock the people in the mosque and open the gates to the Crusaders.
+In return, the vizier would be given Tyre, which had recently been conquered for the Kingdom of Jerusalem by the Crusade of 1122–1124.

 In any case, no such handover occurred because the emir of Damascus, Tāj al-Mulūk Būrī, had the vizier and the Assassins who supported him massacred on 4 September 1129.
-This in turn propelled Ismāʿīl al-ʿAjamī, the Assassin commander of the town of Banyas, to surrender his fortress to the crusaders and take refuge with his men in the Kingdom of Jerusalem.
+This in turn propelled Ismāʿīl al-ʿAjamī, the Assassin commander of the town of Banyas, to surrender his fortress to the Crusaders and take refuge with his men in the Kingdom of Jerusalem.
 This was the only territorial acquisition associated with the Crusade of 1129.
-The crusader army marched out to accept the surrender of Banyas before turning towards its main objective.
+The Crusader army marched out to accept the surrender of Banyas before turning towards its main objective.
 The need to garrison Banyas may have influenced the start date of the campaign.
 Baldwin placed Renier Brus in charge of Banyas.